ldaley/gradle.tmbundle/README.md

 Provides the ability to run [Gradle](http://www.gradle.org/ "Home - Gradle") commands from within [TextMate](http://macromates.com/ "TextMate — The Missing Editor for Mac OS X").

+> To use this bundle, you **MUST** have the Gradle wrapper script (i.e. `gradlew`) installed at the root of the directory that you have open in TextMate.

 ## Running commands

-To run a Gradle command, with any file open, press `⌃⌘G` (`control` + `command` + `G`).
-You'll be prompted with a dialog where you can enter the arguments to be passed to `gradlew`.
-The dialog will prepopulated with the previous Gradle command.
+To run a Gradle command, with any file open, press `⌃⌘G` (`control` + `command` + `G`) to bring up the Gradle task menu.
+There is a predefined set of common tasks, and a “Run Task…” command that will prompt with a dialog where you can enter the arguments to be passed to `gradlew`.

-To use this feature, you **MUST** have the Gradle wrapper script (i.e. `gradlew`) installed at the root of the directory that you have open in TextMate.

 ## Output Filtering Features